psychemedia/island-storynotes/mackerel.md

 YARMOUTH.

-Extraordinaby Catch of Mackerel at Compton Bat. — On Monday afternoon last a very large haul of mackerel was made by the Hayters, of Brooke, in Compton Bay.
+Extraordinary Catch of Mackerel at Compton Bat. — On Monday afternoon last a very large haul of mackerel was made by the Hayters, of Brooke, in Compton Bay.
 The fish were very fine, and numbered about 6,000.
 This must be a capital "take" for the men, who, we understand, have not done much in their line during the past winter.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000495/18830623/067/0008
 Hampshire Advertiser - Saturday 23 June 1883